 If you fly a lot, it makes sense to get a credit card with airline rewards.
-Now, if moderately priced Swedish furnishings are your thing, soon there will be a card specifically for you.
+Now, if moderately priced Swedish furnishings are your thing, IKEA just released a card for you.

-IKEA announced on Tuesday that it will be launching a branded credit card in the United States that will also provide additional financing options for "major home projects," according to trade publication Chain Store Age.
+The retailer announced back in January their plans to launch a branded credit card in the United States that will also provide additional financing options for "major home projects," as initially reported by trade publication Chain Store Age.

-If you're planning a kitchen renovation, redecorating your whole house, or some such large project, there's another benefit.
-Qualified Projekt Card customers will have special financing options, allowing customers to pay for larger purchases over time.
+IKEA partnered with Alliance Data to create the credit card, which is actually in addition to their "Projekt" card, which launched in February.
+If you're planning a kitchen renovation, redecorating your whole house, or some such large project, qualified Projekt Card customers have special financing options, allowing customers to pay for larger purchases over time.

 Updated from a post originally published 1/22/18 - TB